ABM-1 Galosh: Design

 The A-350 was a three-stage solid-fueled design with a range of over 300 kilometers.

 It was improved with a restartable liquid-fueled third stage.

 This gave a much improved post-launch and re-targeting capabilities.

 The A-350 are launched from above-ground launchers.

 The missile design was done by MKB Fakel's Chief Designer Petr Grushin.

 The system had multiple radars during the different phases including the Don-2N radar and Dnestr radar early warning systems, and the Dunay radar target acquisition systems.
 The A-35 with radar was designed by Chief Designer K. B. Kisunko.

 Radar systems

 The idea for this system was to protect Moscow from nuclear attack by the United States.
-The Russian government began studies during 1958 with preliminary designs from General Designer K. B. Kisunko.
+The Soviet government began studies during 1958 with preliminary designs from General Designer K. B. Kisunko.
 Further designs and development were moved to TsNPO Vympel.

 Radar systems were tested with Duna-3 single direction search radar and the Dunay-3U omni-direction 360-degree search radar, designed by V. P. Sosulnikov and A. N. Musatov, respectively.
 A more advanced system of radars were included, the Don-2N System; consisting of the 6000 km long-range early warning radars Don-2N and Dnestr, (NATO code names Pill Box and Hen House), and the 2800 km short-range target acquisition radars Dunay-3M and Dunay-3U (NATO codenames Dog House and Cat House).